xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-    -- enh(dkulp) Add ability to have model sizes scaled separately for horizontal and vertical directions -- enh(gil) Add ability to import lyrics to a timing track.
+    -- enh(dkulp) Add a "Minimal Grid" option for model group to specify just the area of the given models -- enh(dkulp) Add ability to have model sizes scaled separately for horizontal and vertical directions -- enh(gil) Add ability to import lyrics to a timing track.
 4.1.13  Jul 24, 2015